The demon goes by many names: ecommerce “reckoning,” exit “purgatory,” Amazon “arbitrage,” the “customer acquisition

-And yet, in terms of absolute figures, retail looms above online sales by over $21 trillion.
-Plus … the gap is widening.
+And yet, in terms of absolute dollars, retail looms above online sales by over $15 trillion.
+Plus, the gap was widening.

 Projections put in-store purchases at 75.5% of worldwide retail sales by 2025; in North America, 76.9%.
 Of US ecommerce’s 2021 share, the top-ten online retailers accounted for 66.1% (vs. 60% in 2020); Amazon, a whopping 41% — up 3% YoY.

 As models, consider the cross-channel rise of Schmidt’s Naturals — acquired by Unilever in 2017 — and Rhone, a born-online men’s apparel maker.

 “It all started at farmers markets and street festivals around Portland,” says Jaime Schmidt, founder and author of Supermaker.
 “Back then, I was selling deodorant in glass jars.
 People would stop in their tracks and say, ‘Whoa, deodorant in a jar?’
 I’d say, ‘Yes, and here’s why you need to try it.’”